-In USA, products are distributed by Bombardier Motor Corporation of America.
-In Canada, products are distributed by Bombardier Recreational Products Inc. (collectively "BRP").
+In USA, products are distributed by BRP US Inc. In Canada, products are distributed by Bombardier Recreational Products Inc. (collectively "BRP").

 The information and components/system descriptions contained in this guide are correct at the time of writing.
 BRP however, maintains a policy of continuous improvement of its products without imposing upon itself any obligation to install them on products previously manufactured.